george-arianas/Data-Processing-Project-1/README.md

-(3 points) Modify one line of code in src/main/scala/project_1/main.scala so that the program generates the potential nonce from 1 to n (the number of trials) instead of randomly.
-Discuss whether or not this is more efficient than the randomized approach.

 # Large Scale Data Processing: Project 1
 Name and EagleId1: George Arianas 50277148
 <br> Name and EagleId2: Nathan French 44545498